 - Strengthening mechanisms of state control and civil participation in public investments undertaken by regional authorities

 The project is devising and mainstreaming control and quality assurance mechanisms for municipal construction projects.
 It is also promoting and establishing a culture of civil participation in municipal investment decisions and accountability.
 Women receive support in defending their interests, and the role of civil society umbrella organisations in ensuring public control and accountability is being strengthened.

-- The introduction of women’s forums, which serve as consultation platforms, means that women’s needs are given greater consideration in municipal planning.
-A total of 41 per cent of the projects submitted by the forums have been incorporated into municipal planning.
+- The introduction of women’s forums, which serve as consultation platforms, ensures that women’s needs are given greater consideration in municipal planning.
+A total of 61 per cent of the projects submitted by the forums have been incorporated into municipal planning.

-- There have been fewer breaches of administrative, financial and technical regulations in the course of regional authority investment projects as a result of regular inspections carried out by public bodies.
+- Thanks to regular inspections carried out by public bodies in 133 communities, there have been fewer breaches of administrative, financial and technical regulations in the context of regional authority investment projects.